Becoming a Supplier

 2. Expressing interest in work packages

-In WA, we use the Industry Capability Network (ICN) to publish work packages.
-Please click here to register your business on ICN and view current opportunities with Shell’s Prelude business.
+- In Western Australia & Northern Territory: You can visit Industry Capability Network (ICN) to register your business and review current opportunities with Shell’s Prelude facility and Crux project.

 3. Contracting with Shell